Lady Athlyne: Brief biography of Bram Stoker

-Historical Context
+Historical context

 This novel was published while many different elements were occurring in the United Kingdom.
 England was preparing to host the Olympic Games in London.
 These games were to take place during April 1908.
 At this time it would have only been the fourth consecutive time these games were held since they were disbanded.
 In more of political and military strategies there were many treaties and precursors to World War I. In 1894 Russia and France formed an alliance.
 On 21 August Britain and Russia signed a treaty with Afghanistan, Persia (modern day Iran) and Tibet.
 They then formed the Triple Entente.
 In 1904 Britain wanted Russia to come out of its self-isolation and join the rest of Europe.
 Britain wanted Russia to join the Entente Cordiale or what is known as, "The Friendly Agreement".
-Prime Minister Sir Edward Grey made Britain a part of the Triple Entente which had to the goal of these three past enemies supporting one another.
+Secretary of State Sir Edward Grey made Britain a part of the Triple Entente which had to the goal of these three past enemies supporting one another.
 While they did not have to go to war on behalf of any nation, they were expected to at least support it.
 While these enemies had been fighting on and off for many years, especially when it came to colonial territories in Africa, they wanted to bang together because they were concerned about Germany's growing power.
 However, it was not only large treaties that were happening; many smaller nations were signing treaties in the hopes of not being involved in a European conflict at all.
 One of these nations was Belgium.
 They signed the Treaty of London in 1864 in the hopes of staying a neutral party in case any issues were to arise.

-Publication Information
+Publication information

 The novel was first published in the United Kingdom by William Heinemann, London in 1908.
 However, the publication for the United States was 1909 by Frank Lovell & Company, New York.
 After the novel's debut in England, it was then published as what is called a "dailies" (insert link to other Wikipedia Article for this term) in the newspapers in The United States.
 Those newspapers were The Evening Star, Utica Press, and The Evansville Courtier.
 There was also an abridged version of this text written.
 It appeared in Fort Worth Star Telegram in Fort Worth, Texas.
 The first publication was on 16 April 1909 and the last day it was published was on 2 June 1909.
 Unlike the full version the abridged version only had twenty-one chapters.
 At this point and time it is unclear whether or not Stoker or someone else edited the abridged version.